- Home

 - Asbestos transport and disposal

 Asbestos waste is regulated and must be disposed of safely, quickly and correctly.
-You must comply with the following when transporting and disposing of asbestos in Queensland:
+You must comply with the following when transporting and disposing of asbestos waste in Queensland:

-As a general guide, 175kg of typical flat asbestos cement sheet asbestos waste would occupy about a fifth of a normal household trailer.
+As a general guide, 175kg of typical flat asbestos cement sheet waste would occupy about a fifth of a normal household trailer.
 A quarter of a trailer would equate to approximately 250kg.

 An environmental authority is required for anyone transporting more than 175kg of asbestos waste